 English spelling may be a nightmare - but Spellzone shows you there are many things you can do to help yourself improve.
-This Unit gives you tips on the best approach to spelling problems:
+This Page gives you tips on the best approach to spelling problems:

 1. First - don't despair!
 Some of the world's cleverest people have struggled with English spelling - you are not alone!
 Try out these ideas and you should soon see an improvement.